Who was Kemper Durand?

 - On the evening of May 24, 2000, he attended a party on Beale Street in Memphis.

 - At around 2:00 a.m. on May 25, 2000, he was walking to his car when Cleotha Abston, then 16, robbed him at gunpoint and forced him into the trunk of a 1992 Mercedes-Benz, drove him around for several hours, picked up two accomplices, Marquette Cobbins, then 17, and another boy, 12, forced him into an automated teller machine and demanded he draw out cash.
 When a uniformed Memphis Housing Authority officer entered, he yelled that he had been kidnapped and his kidnappers ran away.
-After the three kidnappers were arrested, argued for leniency for Cobbins and the 12-year-old boy.
+After the three kidnappers were arrested, he argued for leniency for Cobbins and the 12-year-old boy.

 - On October 1, 2001, Abston pled guilty to aggravated kidnapping and received 20 years in prison.
 Before this, he wrote a letter to then Shelby County district attorney Bill Gibbons urging probation for Cobbins but the proposal was turned down.
 Cobbins pled guilty to aiding a kidnapping and was sentenced to 7 years and 6 months.